Michigan Open Meetings Act: Understanding closed sessions

 - Consideration of material exempt from discussion or disclosure by state or federal statute.
 This includes materials exempt under the Freedom of Information Act, such as written opinions from the board’s attorney.
 (2/3)

 - Department of Commerce health code compliance conference.

 - Certain meetings in the search for a university president, if the search process meets several specific criteria spelled out in the act.

 Minutes of closed sessions are kept by the clerk for at least one year and one day following the regular meeting at which the closed session was approved, and longer if it is the subject of current litigation.
 These notes are not available to the public.
 Individuals requesting closed sessions may not later request that the closed session minutes be made available to the public.

-The full text of the Open Meetings Act is available online from the Michigan Legislative website.
+The full text of the Open Meetings Act is available online from the Michigan Legislature website.
 This site also provides access to all Michigan laws.